datakurre/blog/content/blog/2021/07/camunda-robocorp-cloud-executor/index.md

 Briefly explained:

-1. A custom Camunda external task client fetches and locks pending external tasks from Camunda, schedules their execution at Robocorp Cloud, and keeps polling the Robocorp Process API and keeps the task locked until its execution at Robocorp Cloud has been completed.
+1. A custom Camunda external task client fetches and locks pending external tasks from Camunda, schedules their execution at Robocorp Cloud, and keeps polling the Robocorp Process API and the task locked until its execution at Robocorp Cloud has been completed.

 2. At Robocorp Cloud, a new workforce process run is triggered for each external task.
 Robocorp Cloud is responsible for choosing an available worker and controlling the execution.

-3. Finally, a Robot Framework bot gets just enough external task details from its workforce process' “work item” to be able to fetch the actual task variables directly from Camunda.
-The robot also sets the result task variables back to Camunda by itself.
+3. Finally, a Robot Framework bot gets just enough external task details from its workforce process' “work item” to be able to fetch the task variables (including files) it needs directly from Camunda.
+The robot also sends the result variables back to Camunda by itself.

-For convenience, the whole [robot run is wrapped](https://github.com/datakurre/carrot-executor/blob/6577d32c9c8eec66a949573c09fc83bc0cd582ec/robocloud/xkcd-bot/robot.yaml#L12) with a [special Robot Framework *listener library*](https://github.com/datakurre/carrot-executor/blob/main/lib/CamundaListener.py), which manages the completion or failing of the task, and submits its log files directly back to Camunda external task context.
+For convenience, the whole [robot run is wrapped](https://github.com/datakurre/carrot-executor/blob/6577d32c9c8eec66a949573c09fc83bc0cd582ec/robocloud/xkcd-bot/robot.yaml#L12) with a [special Robot Framework *listener library*](https://github.com/datakurre/carrot-executor/blob/main/lib/CamundaListener.py).
+That manages the completion or failing of the task, and submits its log files directly back to Camunda external task context.

 ![](./camunda-log.png)

-With this approach, the log files from automation bot executions are saved into task context and preserved in Camunda process execution history.
+With this approach, log files from automation bot executions are saved into related task contexts and preserved in Camunda process execution history.
 For both passing and failing executions.
-This makes the log files also available form Camunda Cockpit, and possibly saves the process owner from need to visit also Robocorp Control Room when in need for any bot execution details.
+This makes the log files also available from Camunda Cockpit, and possibly saves the process owner from need to visit also Robocorp Control Room when in need for any bot execution details.

 ---